Health Plan Basics

 To obtain covered services, you must see a contracted provider.
 You can search our Online Provider Directory that lists PCPs and specialists in the WHA network.
 However, we add new providers periodically and others may leave WHA as they retire or relocate.
 Our online, interactive Provider Directory at mywha.org/directory is a great tool to get the most up-to-date information about participating providers.
 You can also search for a provider by name, provider type, location of the practice(s), medical group affiliation or languages spoken.

 Since your PCP coordinates all your covered care, it is important that you are completely satisfied with your relationship with him or her.
-If you want to choose a different PCP, you can change your PCP online by logging into your MyWHA account or by calling Member Services.
+If you want to choose a different PCP for yourself or your dependents, you can do so online through your MyWHA account or by calling Member Services.
 WHA will issue you a new ID card confirming your new PCP's name.
 The effective date is the first day of the month following notification.
 You must wait until the effective date before seeking care from your new PCP, or the services may not be covered.

 ID cards are mailed to members’ homes within a few weeks of enrolling.
 New ID cards are also mailed whenever a change occurs which affects the information on the card, such as a new PCP, a name change or a new medical plan.
 As a member, you can also access and print your ID card at mywha.org.
 A copy of your enrollment form or electronic enrollment confirmation can also be used as temporary proof of coverage.